 “The Pueblo Indians told me that all Americans are crazy, and of course I was somewhat astonished and asked them why.
 They said, ‘Well, they say they think in their heads.
 No sound man thinks in his head.
 We think in the heart.’” ~ Carl Jung

-Whether Relaxing_hammockyou agree mostly with the Native Americans or the European Americans, pondering where the pendulum swings regarding your personal thinking can give you greater freedom and with it, ease.
+Whether you agree mostly with the Native Americans or the European Americans, pondering where the pendulum swings regarding your personal thinking can give you greater freedom and with it, ease.
 A swing in a hammock for half an hour, contemplating your focus, could be the most productive thing you do all summer!

 Midsummer is such a wonderful time of plenty here in Minnesota, with the sun’s warmth and light giving us awesome sustenance and beauty with luxuriant foliage and delicious, healthy fruits and vegetables.
 We also are receiving essential vitamins from the sun’s rays that warm and tan and relax us.